 Understand and follow withdrawal procedures.
-Stopping payment on a check for tuition and fees or allowing the check to be returned unpaid by the bank for any reason does not constitute official withdrawal.
+Stopping payment on a check for tuition and fees or allowing a check to be returned unpaid by the bank for any reason does not constitute official withdrawal.

 Watch Refund Dates when making schedule changes or withdrawing.
-Once a student registers, he or she is responsible for the total charges assessed regardless if the installment plan option has been selected.
-Refund percentages are applied to total fees charges assessed and not the amount paid.
-This means students who withdraw before paying all installments or paying a tuition loan in full may, in the event of withdrawal, still owe the university.
+Once a student registers, he or she is responsible for the total charges assessed regardless if the student selected an installment plan for payment of the charges.
+Refund percentages are calculated using total charges assessed and not the amount paid.
+This means students who withdraw before paying all installments or paying a tuition loan in full, may in the event of withdrawal, still owe the university.